callmecavs/bricks.js/README.md

 ### packed

-An attribute added to items already positioned within the grid.
+An attribute added to items after they're positioned in the grid.

 ```es6
 const instance = Bricks({